EscolaLMS/headless-format/source/index.md

 ### General description of Topic types

 Topic is describes by type and value.
-In the first version of the format there are following Topic Types.

 Topic type attribute is in string format with namespace, with default namespace `ULAM`.